ioBroker/ioBroker.web/README.md

 ## Let's Encrypt Certificates
 Read [here](https://github.com/ioBroker/ioBroker.admin#lets-encrypt-certificates)

+A certificate authority validates an HTTP-01 challenge on port 80, so on a host with one public IP that request lands on whatever adapter holds that port.
+With **Answer ACME HTTP-01 challenges** enabled (`acmeChallenge`, the default) this instance serves the tokens the `acme` adapter published under `/.well-known/acme-challenge/`, and the `acme` adapter does not have to stop it to get at the port.
+Only a request for a published token is answered here, everything else is passed on untouched.
+Switch the option off to keep that path entirely to the web application.

 ## Extensions
 Web driver supports extensions.
 The extension is URL handler, that will be called if such URL request appears.